 Q: How many candidates are accepted for each cohort?

 A: We currently accept two candidates for each cohort.

 Q: How will the second year differ from the first?

-Q: How much experience is required?
+Q: How much experience do you require?

-Q: Which nurse practitioner certification is preferred?
+Q: Which nurse practitioner certification do you prefer?

 Q: Would you consider a physician assistant for the program?

 A: As of now, the program is designed specifically for nurse practitioners.